Did you remember to take the second left at RefSeq Genomic Accession ID? |

 Though technologically advanced, my Map of Rock is anemic in comparison to Pete Frame's Family of Rock.

-Who appears in the astonishing form of Pete Frame
+I bow to You, O God, Who appears in the astonishing form of Pete Frame |

-The curation task I took upon myself in mapping the various relationships between musicians is something that Pete has been doing for decades
+The curation task I took upon myself in mapping the various relationships between musicians is something that Pete has been doing for decades.

 For the obligatory bit of math here, the format used by Pete, though called a Family Tree, is not technically a tree.
 Trees, according to computer science, are graphs that have no direction, and are acyclic.
 Pete's trees are constrained by time and thus qualify as directed graphs.
 To illustrate, the Ozzy Ozbourne of 1985 can't loop back to join the Elf of 1967.
 Furthermore, this non-looping quality makes them a directed acyclic graph, a structure that has showed up regularly in my work.